EMERGING MARKETS-Latam FX, stocks gain on China stimulus hopes

 July 3 (Reuters) - Latin American currencies and stocks gained on Monday, with Chile's peso hitting a near one-week high on a boost from copper prices amid growing hopes of an economic stimulus from top metals consumer China.

-Expectations of economic support firmed after China's factory activity growth slowed in June, adding to evidences that the world's No. 2 economy lost momentum in the second quarter.
+Expectations of economic support firmed after China's factory activity growth slowed in June, adding to evidence that the world's No. 2 economy lost momentum in the second quarter.

 Top copper producer Chile's peso CLP= gained 0.5% on higher prices of the red metal.